camunda/camunda-docs/docs/components/modeler/web-modeler/connectors/available-connectors/sendgrid.md

 2. Add a unique template name and click **Save**.
 3. To begin editing your new template, click **Add Version**.
 4. Select an editor and click **Continue**.
 5. Design your template.
-For more information on using Handlebars, click [here](https://docs.sendgrid.com/for-developers/sending-email/using-handlebars).
+Find more information on using Handlebars [here](https://docs.sendgrid.com/for-developers/sending-email/using-handlebars).

-In our example template we will use the following subject and body:
+In our example template, we will use the following subject and body:

 ```text
 Subject: